 COLUMBIA HILL NEIGHBORHOOD ALLIANCE (CHNA)

-The members of CHNA appreciate the support of their efforts to protect our environment and our community.
-They extend their best wishes for a safe, healthy and happy New Year to their friends and neighbors.
+The members of CHNA appreciate the support of the community for the group’s efforts to protect our environment and our community.

 The CHNA steering committee meets monthly in preparation for the next appearance of the Gan Eden Estates project on the agenda of the Town of Thompson Planning Board.

 The project is a disturbing threat to the environment and will have a grievous impact on the quality of life in the community.
 Major concerns that cannot be pointed out too often are: